A know-how that combines tradition and modernity

 It was in 1905, during the “Belle Époque”, that our ancestor Maurice Lepitre, a talented young winegrower, founded his own Champagne House.
 In the heart of the Champagne vineyards, he was one of the pioneers who knew how to elaborate this marvellous nectar, a symbol of happiness and bliss…

-Marne harvests were bad between 1907 and 1910, in particular because of phylloxera, frost and storms that destroyed the vines.
+Marne harvests were bad at the end of the nineteeth century, in particular because of phylloxera, frost and storms that destroyed the vines.

 Wine merchants preferred to source their grapes from outside the Marne, leaving the Marne winegrowers on the side-lines.